openhab/openhab-docs/configuration/items.md

 | `mydimmer-0.svg`   | Matches the turned off light (0%)                    |
 | `mydimmer-1.svg`   | Matches any dimmed light between 1% up to 74%        |
 | `mydimmer-75.svg`  | Matches the bright light state from 75% to full 100% |

+Just as with regular icons, user-defined dynamic icon sets may be configured via the custom icons folder `$OPENHAB_CONF/icons/classic/`.

 {: #groups}
 ### Groups